marcosvbras/gamification-challenge/README.md

 This challenge is to develop a web application using [Rails](https://rubyonrails.org/).
 The application must have a **score processing service** and a page to list all score stored in the database.

-The **score processing service** must observe a directory and process new scores every time a new ``.csv`` file arrives in this directory.
+The **score processing service** must watch a directory and process new scores every time a new ``.csv`` file arrives in this directory.
 Each user score must be persisted in a database and a user cannot have more than 3126 points.

 The ``.csv`` file must have lines with the following structure:
 ``2018-05-14; Karla; 123;500;``.
 They are respectively: **score date**, **user name**, **user ID** and **points** table columns.